kaakaa/PPTGallery_vagrant/README.md

 git submodule update
 ```

-And then add iptables setting in iptables cookbooks.
+And then add iptables setting in iptables cookbooks for port using foreman.

 ```
 touch cookbooks/iptables/templates/default/http.rb